uiii/ProcessWire-FieldtypePDF/README.md

 > NOTE: There is certain incompatibility between these two methods.
 While `isThumbnail` returns TRUE for all the images generated from the PDF and also theirs derivatives (e.g. *pdf.jpg*, *pdf.100x100.jpg*), the `isImageOfThis` return TRUE only for the images generated directly from PDF (e.g. *pdf.jpg*).
 That doesn't change much, because you can use it in combination with `Pageimage::isVariation`.

 - `removeThumbnails` replace with `removeImages`

+## Troubleshooting

+### Thumbnail's colors do not match the colors in PDF

+To fix that, you need to made some changes in ImageMagick delegate files.
+Detailed instructions can be found here: http://www.lassosoft.com/CMYK-Colour-Matching-with-ImageMagick

+### GhostScript exceptions occured

+If you got some GhostScript exception when generating image, update GhostScript and ImageMagick to the latest versions.

+If you cant, you can use the *fallback mode*.
+Turn it on in the module's settings.
+But be aware of that it will produce low quality images and most of the options won't be abvailable.

 ## Changelog